CPI-CoolPeopleInc/D100FS/README.md

 ## Building D100FS

-To compile and install D100FS on Linux or MacOS, use the following commands:
+To compile and install D100FS on Linux, use the following commands:

 ```
 git clone https://github.com/CPI-CoolPeopleInc/D100FS.git